RaafeK/Pandas-Python/README.md

 6. Common errors I found were , upon training , “cannot load image”.
 Check your txt file for training ,there is a difference between Python2 and Python3 in treating spaces in text files.

 7. If you have more than 2 classes , and don ot have the pre-trained weights tobegin thetrainig with , you will have to train from scratch.
 It will take considerably more time.

+8. *If you want to use opencv which is useful in visualisations and is recommended if you want t , go to the Makefile and chnage OPENCV=1 from OPENCV=0.
+Navigate to the darknet folder in your terminal and  type " make clean" and then " make ".*

 # Testing: